prashant-DS/Raceholic/README.md

 # Raceholic
-A simple basic game with AI opponent made in Unity.
+A preety simple and basic racing game with AI opponent made in Unity.